 What Kind Of Bratwurst Should I Buy?

 Like we mentioned before, all you need for this recipe is raw bratwurst.
-You can grab a good quality brand such as Johnsonville or get them from your favorite butcher.
+You can grab your favorite brand from the grocery store or get them from your local butcher.

-When buying from a butcher, just make sure that the sausages are raw and not pre-cooked.
+Just make sure wherever you get your bratwurst that they are raw and not pre-cooked.

 What To Use Instead Of Beer

 If alcohol isn’t on the table for you, even when cooking, there are a few options.
-Use non-alcoholic beer or just simmer the bratwurst in broth like chicken broth or beef broth.
+Use non-alcoholic beer or you can simmer the bratwurst in chicken broth or beef broth.

-Try adding different flavors to the broth like apple juice and bay leaves for added flavor.
+Try adding different flavors to the liquid like apple juice and bay leaves for added flavor.